 An employer can require that an employee take a drug and/or alcohol test after an accident if there is reason to believe that an intoxicating substance may be involved.
-An employee's refusal to take a test for alcohol or a non-prescribed controlled substance, as defined by section 195.010 RSMo, at the request of the employer shall result in the forfeiture of benefits under this chapter if the employer had sufficient cause to suspect use of alcohol or a non-prescribed controlled substance.
+An employee's refusal to take a test for alcohol or a non-prescribed controlled substance, as defined by section 195.010 RSMo, at the request of the employer shall result in the forfeiture of benefits under this chapter if the employer had sufficient cause to suspect use of alcohol or a non-prescribed controlled substance by the claimant or if the employer's policy clearly authorizes post-injury testing.
 For more information contact the State of Missouri's Office of Administration, Central Accident Reporting Office (CARO) at (573) 751-2837 or email at caro@oa.mo.gov.